 Cardinal signs are thought to be the initiators of the zodiac.
 The fixed signs (Taurus, Leo, Scorpio and Aquarius) are the stabilizers; they mark the peak of a season.
 While the mutable signs (Gemini, Virgo, Sagittarius and Pisces) are the facilitators of change and involve the end of one season as we transition into the next.

 The Aries Archetype

 Aries energy is about unapologetically being yourself.
-As a fire sign, they are bold and brash.
+As a fire sign, they are vibrant, exciting and vocal.
 They often take action with confidence and are very generous when it comes to sharing their opinions.
-The sign’s association with the first house makes them fiercely independent (and a bit selfish which isn’t always a bad thing.
+The sign’s association with the first house makes them fiercely independent, and a bit selfish which isn’t always a bad thing.

 The Aries archetype is centered around building an identity, and this holds especially true for Aries Suns.
 Ruled by the planet Mars, they are quite ambitious, with a go-getter attitude that stops at nothing.
 Being a cardinal sign, they are self-starters who conceive an ample amount of original ideas.
 Their pioneering attributes are what make them a great fit for leadership roles.
 When they come to truly understand, love and accept themselves, they can help others do the same.
 Their nature is warm and bright, and this radiates from within.

 What is the Significance of the Astrological New Year?

 The astrological new year is a time to embrace who we are—and a chance to start over when it comes to our relationship with ourselves.
 Springtime in the Northern Hemisphere represents the spark of life and the beginning of a new cycle.
 As the Sun moves into Aries, it’s all about discovering our personal power.
 At this time, we can redefine ourselves; and when we do that, it regenerates life as we know it.